FrancoisCarouge/Kalman/README.md

 | `transition` | Manages the state transition function object *f*.
 Configures the callable object of expression `state(const state &, const input &, const PredictionTypes &...)` to compute the transition state value.
 The default value is the equivalent to *f(x) = F * X*.
 The default function is suitable for linear systems.
 For extended filters `transition` is a linearization of the state transition while *F* is the Jacobian of the transition function: *F = ∂f/∂X = ∂fj/∂xi* that is each row *i* contains the derivatives of the state transition function for every element *j* in the state column vector *X*. |
 | `observation` | Manages the state observation function object *h*.
 Configures the callable object of expression `output(const state &, const UpdateTypes &...arguments)` to compute the observation state value.
 The default value is the equivalent to *h(x) = H * X*.
 The default function is suitable for linear systems.
 For extended filters `observation` is a linearization of the state observation while *H* is the Jacobian of the observation function: *H = ∂h/∂X = ∂hj/∂xi* that is each row *i* contains the derivatives of the state observation function for every element *j* in the state vector *X*. |

+The characteristics are optionally present according to the filter configuration.

 #### Modifiers

 | Modifier | Definition |